simz089s/421DBProject1/Project3/README.md

 ### Prerequisites

 Be connected to the McGill internet or use a McGill vpn otherwise it will not be possible to access the database.
- We have just in case implemented a potential ssh connection that can be uncomented to allow database access without the two conditiions mentioned above.
+ We have just in case implemented a potential ssh connection that can be uncomented to allow database access without the two conditions mentioned above.
 Librairies:

     Tkinter